comakingspace/CommonFiles/3DPrintingFiles/ScrewStorage/README.md

-Files regarding the screw storage trays in the woodworkshop.
+This folder contains files relevant for [issue 14](https://github.com/comakingspace/do-something/issues/14).

-Martin will update the issue number :D
+You need to print these files in case you want to hang some of the grey pipette boxes onto a wall just like we did for our screw storage in the wood workshop.